Create a basic MySQL table

 );

-MySQL doesn’t care if the command includes carriage returns (thoughtfully placed, of course, like not in the middle of a keyword) If you are entering this command from the mysql command-line interface, it will need to be terminated with a semicolon.
+MySQL does not care if the command includes carriage returns (thoughtfully placed, of course, like not in the middle of a keyword).
+If you are entering this command from the MySQL command-line interface, it will need to be terminated with a semicolon.
 If it is being submitted through a programming interface, as from a PHP script, the semicolon is optional.
+Additional details about the syntax can referenced in the official MySQL documentation.